Skip to main content

 • Return handling: $5-15 if needed

 Pro tip: Some agents advertise low fees but hit you with multiple micro-charges.
-The Mulebuy Spreadsheet community maintains updated fee sheets tracking these hidden costs.
+The Allchinabuy Spreadsheet community maintains updated fee sheets tracking these hidden costs.

 Step 3: Compare Shipping Structures